 First, you need the experienced and competent attorney.
 That attorney will help you put together the balance of your team that may include appraisers for real property or business interests and certain other assets; you may need an investigator; you may need psychologists for evaluation or for treatment for your children or various other experts depending on your circumstances.

-If you need to discuss preparation for your divorce action, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss preparation for your divorce action, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.